 These three texts are required and must be procured by all students enrolled in the course.
-In addition to these traditional print materials, we will employ a number of on-line texts.
-These materials are indicated on the course calendar and are required reading.
+In addition to these traditional print materials, we will employ a number of online texts (documents, videos, and podcasts).
+These materials are indicated on the course calendar and are required reading/viewing/listening.

 ObjectivesStudents will learn and become proficient with the following: